Consolidate Student Loans

 When is the Best Time?

-- What types of student loan programs feature consolidation plans?
+- What types of student loan programs offer consolidation plans?

-- Where can you find a student loan consolidation lender?
+- Where can students find a loan consolidation lender?

 Consolidating Services: Nuts and Bolts

 When borrowers consolidate their outstanding student loans, whether the loans are Federal or private, they are essentially securing a new loan.
 While the term “consolidate” implies a combing of outstanding loans, it is a misnomer.
 The borrower’s debt is not actually combined to create a single loan.
 A lender agrees to pay off an individual’s outstanding student debt, including interest, fees and penalties, and underwrites a new loan for the borrower.
 This new loan will come with its own terms and conditions, including interest rates, attendant fees and repayment schedules.
 This new loan will allow student borrowers to replace multiple payments with a single, more manageable, monthly payment.

 Ideally, a consolidated loan will provide students with a low monthly payment, as well as a possible lower interest rate.
 Students considering a consolidated loan should understand they will be extending the life of their college loan debt, and even with a lower interest rate will ultimately be increasing the overall costs of their student loans.
 Students will need to weigh the pros and cons of loan consolidation to decide of it is the right choice for them.
 Students can use our Self Assessment Quiz to see if they fall into the category of those that would benefit from student loan consolidation.

 Students with outstanding Federal Direct Loans may be able to take advantage of the government’s Federal Direct Consolidation Loan.
 Students are eligible to consolidate their outstanding Federal loans only after they have graduated, left school, or have dropped to below half-time enrollment.
 The following Federal student loans are eligible for consolidation:

 - Federal Nursing Loans

 - Health Education Assistance Loans